nathanjhood/UBento/README.md

 ## Bash Completion

 Many, perhaps most, modern CLI applications also ship with completion scripts.
 Though these scripts aren't as prone to frequent updates as the applications themeselves are, there can still be large delays between a vendor's latest stable release version, and the corresponding version bound to APT's default keyring.
 On top of this, the WSL Ubuntu build in the MS Store also ships with quite a variety of bash completion scripts, split between several different directories (```/etc/bash_completion.d``` and ```/usr/share/bash_completion```), which correspond to the application versions... which are bound to APT's default keyring.
-Thus, if you're binding the latest APT keys as suggested in the [DEVTOOLS KEYRING] section to install latest sotware versions, then you can usually find a 'completion' command (eg ```supabase completion bash```) which you can use to populate whichever bash_completion directories you please (and update accordingly).
+Thus, if you're binding the latest APT keys as suggested in the [DEVTOOLS KEYRING] section to install latest sotware versions, then you can usually find a 'completion' command (eg ```supabase completion bash```) which you can use to populate whichever bash_completion directories you please, and version-update the content accordingly.
 Who knows, maybe this could be incorporated into some of the ```get_app()``` function definitions, one day.?

 ## Storage